 KfW is generally exempt from bank regulatory laws and regulations, as it neither qualifies as a "credit institution" or "financial services institution" within the meaning of the German Banking Act (Gesetz über das Kreditwesen, or "KWG") nor as a "credit institution" within the meaning of relevant EU directives and regulations, including in particular the EU Capital Requirements Directive IV ("CRD IV") and the EU Capital Requirements Regulation ("CRR").
-However, by operation of the KfW Regulation, considerable parts of the KWG and the CRR, including relevant implementing rules and regulations, apply by analogy to KfW, with the bulk of rules and regulations applying with effect from January 1, 2016.
+However, by operation of the KfW Regulation, considerable parts of the KWG and the CRR, including relevant implementing rules and regulations, apply by analogy to KfW.
+The analogous application of banking supervisory law to KfW has been phased in gradually, with the majority of the rules, regulations and enforcement powers described above only having become applicable as of January 1, 2016.
 The KfW Regulation takes into account KfW's special status as an entity not generally engaged in deposit taking, characterized by a low-risk profile in its lending business and benefiting from the Guarantee of the Federal Republic.
 It therefore provides for certain modifications and exceptions in connection with the analogous application of the relevant rules and regulations.

 The analogous application of EU and national bank regulatory law imposed by the KfW Regulation is without prejudice to KfW's status as a "public sector entity" within the meaning of Article 4 (8) of the CRR.
 This status confers certain advantages to KfW's refinancing activities given the fact that exposures to public sector entities held by banks are privileged as to capital requirements, large exposures limitations and liquidity measurement under EU and national bank regulatory law.
-Securities issued by KfW, such as bonds and notes, are in principle eligible as level 1 assets pursuant to Article 10(1)(c)(v) of the Commission Delegated Regulation (EU) 2015/61 of October 10, 2014.
+Securities issued by KfW, such as bonds and notes, are in principle eligible in the EU as level 1 assets pursuant to Article 10(1)(c)(v) of the Commission Delegated Regulation (EU) 2015/61 of October 10, 2014.